 A basic ingredient of subdivision is interpolation, which requires a theoretical framework to achieve satisfying results.
-General triangle meshes, however, are not structured [22].
+General triangle meshes, however, are not structured.
 Thus, no basic theory for interpolating, subdividing, smoothing, and compressing triangle meshes is known.
-Merely, some limited approaches exist that work for special cases.
+Merely some limited approaches exist that work for special cases.

-For regular structures (e.g., images), multiresolution analysis based on wavelets is well known [20].
+For regular structures (e.g. images), multiresolution analysis based on wavelets is well known [14].
 The data are decomposed by a series of high and low pass filters.
 In contrast to the sine and cosine functions of Fourier analysis, the wavelet basis functions are spatially and temporally limited.
 Thus, finite signals are easier to process while avoiding any artifacts.
 The simplest type of wavelets for images are Haar functions which simply add (low pass) or subtract (high pass) neighboring pixels.
-Lounsbery et al. [18] have generalized this approach for semi-regular meshes with subdivision connectivity: all vertices (with singular exceptions) must have the same number of neighbors.
+Lounsbery et al. [13] have generalized this approach for semiregular meshes with subdivision connectivity: all vertices (with singular exceptions) must have the same number of neighbors.
 The original mesh is approximated by a coarse one that is adequate just to describe the topology of the object.
 Usually a few hundred triangles are sufficient.
 Objects which are homeomorphic to a sphere may even be approximated by a tetrahedron.
 A series of correction terms (wavelet coefficients) is computed.
 These are necessary to refine the basic mesh by recursive subdivision until the original mesh is reconstructed.
 Each subdivision level owns a complete record of wavelet coefficients.
 Structure dependent mesh reduction is simply done by eliminating small coefficients.
 General meshes must be remeshed in advance in order to achieve subdivision connectivity.
 In this case the original mesh can only be reconstructed approximately.
 Another drawback of this approach is the constant mesh density in each resolution step.
 Adaptive refinement is not possible.
-However, Balmelli et al. [1] have recently proposed a method to construct an adaptive, semi-regular mesh.
-This may be used to design an adaptive wavelet approach.

-A signal processing approach for general meshes was proposed by Taubin [21].
+A signal processing approach for general meshes was proposed by Taubin [15].
 He generalized the discrete Fourier transform by interpreting frequencies as eigenvectors of a discrete Laplacian.
 Defining such a Laplacian for irregular meshes allows usage of linear signal processing tools like high and low pass filters, data compression and multiresolution hierarchies.
-The Laplacian can be expressed as a weighted sum of all difference vectors to all direct neighbors of a vertex ("umbrella operator," see [16]).
+The Laplacian can be expressed as a weighted sum of all difference vectors to all direct neighbors of a vertex ("umbrella operator," see [11]).
 Laplacian smoothing and interpolation reduces surface curvature and tends to flatten the surface, so it must be used very carefully.
 Since the vertices are isotropically moved, the geometry may be seriously damaged, even if the surface is flat.
-Guskov et al. [9] introduced a more complex Laplacian that leaves flat surfaces invariant.
+Guskov et al. [5] introduced a more complex Laplacian that leaves flat surfaces invariant.
 They apply local parameterizations in order to compute second order derivatives.